 Kit car insurance

 Building a kit car from scratch is a real labour of love.
-But before you can take your prized possession out on the road, you’ll need to register, tax and insure it.
+Before you can take your prized possession out on the road, you’ll need to register, tax and protect it financially with kit car insurance.
 Here’s what you need to know.

 Building a kit car from scratch is a real labour of love.
-But before you can take your prized possession out on the road, you’ll need to register, tax and insure it.
+Before you can take your prized possession out on the road, you’ll need to register, tax and protect it financially with kit car insurance.
 Here’s what you need to know.

 Rory Reid